- Your Voice

 If you are elected, your term will begin on July 1, 2019 and end on June 30, 2021.

 As a council member, you will not be paid but may be reimbursed for certain expenses related to your council service.

 Councils organize monthly public meetings, with the superintendent, where issues and initiatives affecting their school district or the student populations they represent are presented and debated.
 Council members are required to attend the monthly meeting; in addition, they are strongly encouraged to participate in school visits and public forums where they can become better informed about issues facing students in NYC public schools.

 You must attend at least one training session during your term in addition to the Orientation on June 22, 2019.
 You will also have the opportunity to attend continuing education programs on leadership, public school governance and other topics relevant to carrying out the responsibilities of a council member.

-Help spread the word about Run2019 by sharing and displaying our official flyer.
-The flyer is available in multiple languages.
+Help spread the word about Run2019 by displaying flyers and promotional materials.